Skip to main content

 What are the funding rules?

-The following funding rules apply for short-term projects and accredited projects.
+The following funding rules apply for short-term projects and accredited projects for mobility of learners and staff in vocational education and training.

 Budget category - Organisational support